 - The official reference is the university website, MiamiOH.edu.
 The Miami Regionals website is MiamiOH.edu/Regionals.
 Please check notices for each campus since it is possible one campus is holding classes while another cancels classes.

 - You’ll also receive information via your Miami University email account.

 - Make sure your information is up-to-date for the emergency text messaging system.
-Go to MiamiOH.edu/police and click the Emergency Text Messaging System link.
+Visit the RedHawk Alert page to access the emergency text messaging system.
 You may create an account as well.
 Check your account annually to make sure it’s current.